Gayatripatra7844/PRODIGY_WD_02/README.md

 - *Time Display*: Shows the elapsed time in hours, minutes, seconds, and milliseconds.

 ### Technologies Used
-- *HTML*: For structuring the content of the application.
+- *HTML5*: For structuring the content of the application.
-- *CSS*: For styling and making the stopwatch visually appealing.
+- *CSS3*: For styling and making the stopwatch visually appealing.
 - *JavaScript*: For adding interactivity to the stopwatch buttons and the time display.

 ### How to Use